 Step 1: Gently cleanse your skin+

 When seeking a body cleanser suitable for eczema-prone skin types, look for fragrance-free, alcohol-free and soap-free cleansers.
 This will ensure a gentle cleanse that will not disrupt your skin barrier.
-Keeping this barrier intact is key to preventing flare-ups.
+Protecting Skin's moisture barrier is key to helping reduce the look of flare-ups.
 Stripping the skin leads to moisture loss and itchy skin.
-Lipikar Syndet AP+ is a gentle, fragrance-free, alcohol-free and soap-free cleanser that is also safe for newborns.
+Lipikar Syndet AP+M is a gentle, fragrance-free, alcohol-free and soap-free cleanser that is also safe for newborns.

 Step 2: Hydrate and soothe your skin+

 Body lotions that are great for eczema-prone skins are usually thicker than a typical lotion.
 This is fine - you need something that will effectively lock in moisture to soothe your eczema-prone skin.
-Shea butter is a great ingredient to nourish your skin and calm eczema flare-ups.
-Niacinamide is another calming, inflammation-fighting ingredient that you should look out for.
+Shea butter is a great ingredient to nourish and moisturize your eczema-prone skin.
+Niacinamide is another ingredient that you should look out for.
 Finally, new research is revealing the role of the skin microbiome, the community of bacteria living on the surface of your skin, on eczema management.
 It is becoming clear that a balanced skin microbiome can ease your symptoms and reduce the frequency of flare-ups.
 Look out for products that balance the microbiome through prebiotic and postbiotic properties, such as La Roche-Posay Lipikar Baume AP+.

 Step 3: On-the-go eczema treatment+

 Sometimes, your eczema flares up and begins to itch when you are not home.
 It can be inconvenient to apply cream at the workplace, in school or even at the gym.
-Therefore, look for an anti-itching stick to prevent yourself from scratching your skin with your nails and aggravating your symptoms!
-The La Roche-Posay Lipikar Stick AP+ comes in a portable format that you rub on your itchy skin like a deodorant for instant relief.
+Therefore, look for an anti-itching stick to soothe your dry skin and prevent yourself from scratching your skin with your nails and aggravating your symptoms!
+The La Roche-Posay Lipikar Stick AP+M comes in a portable format that you rub on your itchy skin like a deodorant for instant relief.